The Elliot Wave Theory in Gold Trading

 This article is about how to trade online markets using the Elliott Theory as the driving force of trading instruments.
 This model relies heavily on looking at xauusd price charts.
 Technical analysts use this theory to study developing trends to identify the waves and discern what xauusd prices may do next.

-One of the easiest places to see this theory at work is in the market, where changing investor trading psychology is recorded in the form of trading price movements.
-If a trader can identify repeating patterns in xauusd prices, and figure out where these repeating pattern is relative to the Elliot pattern counts then the trader can predict where prices are likely to head to.
+One of the easiest places to see this theory at work is on the market, where changing investor trading psychology is recorded in the form of trading price moves.
+If a trader can identify repeating patterns in xauusd prices, & figure out where these repeating pattern formation is compared to the Elliott setup counts then the online trader can predict where the prices are likely to head to.

 Rules for Elliott Count in Gold Trading

-Based on the market patterns formations formed by this trading theory, there are several guidelines & rules for valid Counts:
+Based on the market patterns formations and occurrences formed by this trading theory, there are several guidelines & rules for valid Counts:

-- Wave 2 should not go below the beginning of Part 1.
+- Wave 2 shouldn't go below the starting of Part 1.

 Five pattern (dominant trend)

 1: This one is rarely obvious at its inception.
-When the first wave of a new bull market begins, the fundamental news is almost universally negative.
+When the first wave of a new bull market begins, the fundamental news data is almost universally negative.
 The previous gold trend is considered still strongly in force.
-Fundamental analysts continue to revise their estimates lower; the beginning of a new trend probably does not look strong.
-Sentiment surveys are still bearish and the implied volatility in the market is high.
-Volume might increase a bit as trading prices rise, but not by enough to alert many technical analysts.
+Fundamental data analysts continue revising their estimates lower: the beginning of a new trend probably does not look strong.
+Sentiment surveys are still bearish and the implied price volatility in the market is high.
+Volume may increase a bit as prices rise, but not by enough to alert many technical analysts.

-2: This one two corrects 1, but can never extend beyond the starting point of wave one.
+2: This one two corrects 1, but can never extend beyond the starting point of wave 1.
 Typically, the news is still bad.
-As trading prices retest the prior low, bearish sentiment quickly builds, and "the crowd" mentality reminds all that the bear market is still in force.
-Still, some positive signs appear for those who are looking: volume should be lower during 2 than during 1, trading prices usually do not retrace more than 61.8% of 1 part one gains.
-Price will reach a low that is higher than the previous low resulting into a higher low.
+As prices retest the prior low, bearish sentiment quickly builds, and "the crowd" mentality reminds all that the bear market is still in place.
+Still, some positive signals appear for those who are looking: volume should be lower during 2 than during 1, trading prices usually and generally do not retrace more than 61.80% of 1 part one gains.
+Price will reach a low that is higher than the previous low resulting in to a higher low.

-3: This is usually the largest & most powerful move upward, larger than 1 and 5.
-News is now positive and fundamental analysts begin to raise estimates.
+3: This is usually and generally the largest and most powerful move upwards, larger than 1 and 5.
+News is now positive & fundamental analysts start to raise estimates.
 Prices rise quickly, corrections are short-lived & shallow.
-Anyone looking to get in on a pullback will likely miss the boat.
-As 3 starts, the news is probably still somewhat bearish, and most traders remain negative: but by part 3 midpoint, the crowd will often join in and agree the new market sentiment is bullish.
+Anyone looking to get in on a pull back will likely miss the boat.
+As 3 starts, the news is probably still somewhat bearish, & also most/many traders remain mostly negative: but by part 3 mid-point, the crowd will often join in and agree that the new market sentiment is bullish.
 Wave three will extends beyond the highest level reached by 1.

-4: This is typically and clearly corrective.
-Prices may move sideways for an extended period, & 4 typically retraces less than 38.2% of 3.
-Volume is well below that of wave three.
-This is a good place to buy a pull back if you understand the potential ahead for a Part 5.
-Still this 4 is often frustrating because of their lack of progress in the larger upward trend.
+4: This is typically & clearly corrective.
+Prices might move sideways for an extended period, and 4 typically retraces less than 38.20% of 3.
+Volume is well below that of wave 3.
+This is a good place to buy a pull back if you as trader understand the potential that is ahead for a Part 5.
+Still this 4 is often frustrating due to their lack of progress in the larger upward trend.

-5: This is the final leg in direction of the dominant trend.
+5: This is the final phase in the direction of the dominant market trend.
 The news is almost universally positive and everyone is bullish.
-Unfortunately, this is when many average investors finally buy in, right before the price hits the top.
-Volume is often lower in 5 than in wave three, and many momentum indicators start to show divergences (trading prices reach a new high but the indicators don't reach new highs).
-At the end of a major bullish trend, bears might very well be ridiculed, for trying to pick a market top.
+Unfortunately, this is when many average traders finally buy in, right before the price hits the top.
+Volume is often lower in 5 than in wave three, and many momentum technical indicators start to show divergences (trading prices reach a new high but the indicators don't reach new highs).
+At the end of a major bullish market trend, bears may very well be ridiculed, for trying to pick a market top.

 Three Pattern (Corrective Trend)

-A: Corrections are typically harder to identify than impulse moves.
-In A of a bearish market, the fundamental news is usually still positive.
-Most analysts see the drop as a correction in a still active bullish market.
-Some indicators that accompany A include increased trading volume, rising and implied volatility and possibly a higher open interest in short selling.
+A: Corrections are often much harder to identify than the impulse moves.
+In A of a bearish market, the fundamental news is generally still positive.
+Most analysts see the drop as a correction in a still active bull market.
+Some technical indicators that accompany A include increased trading volume, rising and implied volatility & possibly a higher open interest in selling/shorting.

-B: Prices reverse & move slightly higher, which many see as a resumption of the now long gone bullish trend.
-Those familiar with classical technical analysis might see the peak as the right shoulder of a head and shoulders reversal pattern.
-The volume during B should be lower than in A. By this point, fundamentals are probably no longer improving, but they most likely have not yet turned negative.
+B: Prices reverse and move slightly higher, which many see and interpret as a resumption of the now long gone bullish trend.
+Those familiar with classical trading analysis might see the peak as a right shoulder of a head and shoulders reversal trade pattern.
+The volume during B should be lesser than in A. By this point, fundamentals are probably no longer improving, but they most likely have not yet turned negative.

 C: Prices move impulsively lower.
-Volume picks up, and by the third leg of C, almost everyone realizes that a bearish trend is firmly entrenched.
-C is typically at least as large as A and often extends to 1.618 Fibo expansion level beyond A lowest point.
+Volume picks up, & by the third leg of C, almost just about everyone realizes that a bearish market trend is firmly entrenched.
+C is typically at least as large as A and often extends to 1.618 Fib expansion level beyond A lowest point.